 - Payment initiation services (payments instigated by a payment account holder as an alternative to paying by credit or debit card online); and account information services (such as dashboards displaying multiple bank accounts or ‘open banking’ services).
 Certain payment services are excluded from the PSRs, such as:

-- Payment transactions through commercial agents acting on behalf of a payer or payee.
+- Payment transactions are made through commercial agents acting on behalf of a payer or payee.

 - Payment transactions linked to securities servicing (e.g. dividend payments, share sales or unit redemptions).